jpmadrigal07/franklin/README.md

 You are finish!

 Just double click the start_system.bat file to start the system.
 Starting the system will also get the latest updated code from the developer.
 Just close it when you want to close the system.

+To login, just use this admin account:

+username: admin
+password: franklin